shivahanifi/visual-targets/Demo/VT_Demo_Run.md

   YAML is a data serialization language that is often used for writing configuration files.
 Depending on whom you ask, YAML stands for yet another markup language or YAML ain't markup language (a recursive acronym), which emphasizes that YAML is for data, not documents.

-### Recreating The Environment
+### Recreating Conda Environment

   1. Installing Conda

       If you don't have conda installed, follow the instructions [here](https://docs.conda.io/projects/conda/en/latest/user-guide/install/linux.html).

       ### Note:
       Conda is a package manager.
 It helps you take care of your different packages by handling installing, updating and removing them.

       Anaconda contains all of the most common packages (tools) a data scientist needs and can be considered the hardware store of data science tools.

       Miniconda is different from Anaconda in the sense of number of packages and interface.

   2. Creating The Environment

       Follow the instructions provided [here](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#creating-an-environment-from-an-environment-yml-file)

       ### Errors!
        - Python & pip

       There was a problem with the Python and pip versions.